 I'm bothered by advice like this not because it’s ridiculous and impractical (it is), but because it minimizes our need to process and do penance for the actions we see worthy of regret.
 Really getting down and dirty with our regret is valuable; it allows us the opportunity to understand it, learn from it, and forgive ourselves.

 Honestly, what kind of people would we be if every time we made a mistake we shrugged our shoulders and forgot about it?
 Survey says...crappy people.

-Unfortunately, those of us to who regret something we did or didn’t do to someone who’s died are at a disadvantage because we can’t ask for forgiveness.
+Unfortunately, those of us who regret something we did (or didn’t do) to someone who has died are at a disadvantage because we can’t ask for forgiveness.
 Therefore, we are at greater risk of letting unresolved regrets have a negative impact on our lives.
-But the solution is not to close our eyes tightly and wish them away, rather it’s to accept they exist and work towards forgiving ourselves and growing from our mistakes.
+But the solution is not to close our eyes tightly and wish them away, rather it's to accept they exist and work towards forgiving ourselves and growing from our mistakes.